Table of Content

 1. Introduction

-If you consider yourself an experienced rider, you likely have a good understanding of how to operate a motorcycle plus the general rules for how to safely navigate the road.
+If you consider yourself an experienced rider, you likely have a good understanding of how to operate a motorcycle, plus the general rules for how to safely navigate the road.
 If you are a novice motorcyclist, you may still need some guidance on how to handle a motorcycle properly along with your other responsibilities.
-But depending where in the United States you decide to take your ride, the motorcycle laws may differ enough to warrant further research.
-It does not help that motorcycle laws you were once familiar with may have changed over the years.
+But depending on where in the United States you decide to take your ride, the motorcycle laws may differ or have changed enough to warrant further research.

 2. North Carolina Motorcycle Insurance